For Teachers & Administrators

 Internal competition with no advancement to district.
 Good for first-year programs or schools with limited capacity.
 Students compete for school-level recognition.

-OAS District Fair
+District / Affiliate Fair

 Multi-School / District